Biographies of Board of Directors

 Scott M. Myers, MD, FAAP, is Board Member of ASAT.
 He is a Neurodevelopmental Pediatrician with the Geisinger Health System in Danville, PA, where he maintains a busy clinical practice and conducts clinical research.
 He is also a Clinical Associate Professor of Pediatrics at the Temple University School of Medicine and Faculty Associate in the Neuroscience Program at Bucknell University.
 Dr. Myers trained in Neurodevelopmental Disabilities at the Kennedy Krieger Institute/Johns Hopkins University School of Medicine and is board-certified in Pediatrics, Neurodevelopmental Disabilities, and Developmental-Behavioral Pediatrics.
 He is also a member of the Advisory Board of the Association of Professional Behavior Analysts (APBA).
 He previously served on the Executive Committee of the American Academy of Pediatrics (AAP) Council on Children with Disabilities and is co-author of the 2007 AAP Clinical Reports on the identification/evaluation and management of autism spectrum disorders.
 He is associate editor of the textbook American Academy of Pediatrics Developmental and Behavioral Pediatrics (Voigt RG, Macias MM, and Myers SM, 2011) and author or co-author of numerous peer-reviewed journal articles and textbook chapters on autism and other developmental disabilities.

-Joshua K. Pritchard, PhD, BCBA-D, has been a Board Member of ASAT since 2009 and is the Co-Editor of ASAT’s newsletter Science in Autism Treatment.
+Joshua K. Pritchard, PhD, BCBA-D, has been a Board Member of ASAT since 2009.
 He is an Assistant Professor at the Florida Institute of Technology, Applied Behavior analysis.
 He received his doctoral training in Behavior Analysis at the University of Nevada, Reno and now lives in Orlando, Florida.
 In addition to training graduate students in behavior analysis, Dr. Pritchard consults internationally with groups to help in design of autism treatment centers and behavioral graduate programs.
 He is passionate about the dissemination and inclusion of science in all decision-making.